AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Methodology: Execution-Centric Auto-Tuning and Double Screening Methodology: Execution-Centric Auto-Tuning and Double Screening

+The optimization process in Stage~I is guided by a single scalar objective dominated by cost-adjusted annualized return.
+Formally,

-where $r_{\mathrm{ann}}(\theta)$ is the annualized net return computed from the STRICT4H net-return series under the Stage~I window and the baseline cost profile (defined below in Eq.~\eqref{eq:annual-return}).
+where \(r_{\mathrm{ann}}(\theta)\) is the annualized net return computed from the STRICT4H net-return series under the Stage~I window and the baseline cost profile.

-\paragraph{Performance metrics.} We define the primary performance metric, annualized return $r_{\mathrm{ann}}$, based on the geometric compounding of the 4-hour strategy returns over the entire backtest period.
-Let R\_tot denote the total compounded return of the strategy over N 4-hour bars and let AF be the annualization factor (set to 2190, i.e., 6 periods per day $\times$ 365 days per year).
-We compute
+\paragraph{Performance metrics} The primary performance metric, annualized return \(r_{\mathrm{ann}}\), is based on geometric compounding of the 4-hour strategy returns over the entire backtest period.
+Let \(R_{\mathrm{tot}}\) denote the total compounded return over \(N\) 4-hour bars, and let \(AF\) be the annualization factor (set to 2190):

-Unless otherwise stated, we report annualized return as CAGR in decimal units (e.g., 0.10 = 10\%).
-For readability, we also report CAGR in percentage units in our empirical tables and figures.
-Maximum drawdown (MaxDD) is reported as the peak-to-trough equity decline over the window, expressed as a fraction in \([0, 1]\) (e.g., 0.30 = 30\%).
+Unless otherwise stated, annualized return is reported as CAGR in decimal units.
+Maximum drawdown (MaxDD) is reported as the peak-to-trough equity decline over the window.